A Step-By-Step Guide To Weaning Your Baby - Baby Chick

 Introducing Solid Foods

-Different methods exist for introducing your baby to solid foods, from spoon-feeding complete with airplane sounds to let your baby take the lead with baby-led weaning.
-In the case of baby-led, “weaning” refers to introducing complementary solid foods.
-We spoke to Alex Turnbull, a family-focused registered dietitian and Gut Council member for Jetson, for tips on beginning your baby on solid foods.
+Different methods exist for introducing your baby to solid foods, from spoon-feeding (complete with airplane sounds) to letting your baby take the lead with baby-led weaning.
+In the case of baby-led, “weaning” refers to introducing complementary solid foods.11 We spoke to Alex Turnbull, a family-focused registered dietitian and Gut Council member for Jetson, for tips on beginning your baby on solid foods.
+Turnbull recommends making your own baby food so you can control the nutrition and freshness of ingredients.
+Here are her tips:

 • Use high-quality fresh or frozen ingredients.